 a.
 That is difficult.
 I’ve been very blessed with the best clients!
 They are very kind, respectful, and generous.
 No challenges there at all.
 One of the biggest challenges personally and one that I’ve recently begun to tackle is the lack of physical activity that comes with working virtually.
 Many people assume that because you work virtually that you have loads of free time.
 Exercising and getting outside for vitamin D just haven’t been a priority over growing my business and now also my duties as a virtual learning mascot for my children.
 I joined the AVA fitness accountability group and have started several healthier fitness and wellness practices.
 The group was a really great motivator to help me start on this journey to better health.
 We have all been supporting each other and it’s been fantastic.

 Q. How can VAs individually encourage inclusion and cultural diversity throughout the year with clients and within their communities?

 a.
 Scheduling virtual events throughout the year to ensure inclusivity at your organization, church, or social clubs where there are diverse topics and speakers come in and engage in courageous conversations.

 When coordinating these events, be sure to do an assessment of what the goal is for the event?
 Will this talk or event truly affect change in my organization or my community?
 How so?
 When will we be able to show change?

 Q. How has the AVA made you feel welcome or how did you know you belong and are valued in the AVA?

+a.
 I felt the value of joining AVA instantly!
-There are frequent check-ins, not only to share our expertise, but to provide free training.
+There are frequent check-ins, not only to share our expertise but to provide free training.
 That is extremely valuable to me.
 Everyone on the AVA team that I’ve personally encountered has been very welcoming, responsive, and helpful.
 The offer to participate in this interview was a wonderful opportunity.
 It shows a commitment to diversity and inclusion.